 4. Review Domain Metrics:

 - Once you’ve found potential domains, delve into their metrics.
-Look at factors like domain age, backlink profile, and search engine rankings.
+Look at domain age, backlink profile, and search engine rankings.
 Services like DomCop provide access to detailed domain metrics.

 5. Check Domain History: